murkl/arch-os/modules/imager/README.md

 An `arch-os-<version>-x86_64.iso` already in that folder is not downloaded again.
 The number it is then held to is the checksum GitHub publishes for that release, so this module and the release page check the same one - and the release carries no checksum file of its own.

 - A checksum mismatch discards the image rather than keeping a broken one
-- A release out of reach is a failure, not a pass: an image nothing could be compared against is never written
+- Where no checksum can be fetched - the release is not out yet, or it cannot be reached - the run stops and asks, and only a yes writes the image.
+That is how an image built here rather than downloaded reaches a device
 - Every request is HTTPS, redirects included

 ## Where it runs